reckter/STS-ModLoader/README.md

 ### Compiler Instructions: ###
 1. (If needed) Build the modloader package by running modloader/_compile_modloader.bat
-2. Drag and drop a .java file onto _compile.bat
+2. Drag and drop a .java file onto ./tools/windows/compile.bat

 ### Decompiler Instructions: ###
 1. Get cfr_0_124.jar and put it in the tools folder (http://www.benf.org/other/cfr/)
-2. Run _decompile.bat.
+2. Run `./tools/windows/decompile.bat`.
 A folder named 'decompiled' should be created
-3. (OPTIONAL) Run _patch.bat to automatically apply diffs to the decompiled files
+3. (OPTIONAL) Run `./tools/windows/patch.bat` to automatically apply diffs to the decompiled files

+### Unix ###

+#### Basic (General Use): ####
+1. Clone repo
+2. Make a copy of `desktop-1.0.jar` from your Slay the Spire Steam folder in the root of the repo
+3. Apply the JDF patch to 'desktop-1.0.jar' with JojoDiff (http://jojodiff.sourceforge.net/)
+4. Run with `java -jar desktop-1.0.jar` to get logger output

+#### Advanced (Development): ####
+1. Clone repo
+2. Make a copy of `desktop-1.0.jar` from your Slay the Spire Steam folder in `./compiled` (create the folder if, not there already)
+3. Get `cfr_0_124.jar` and put it in the tools folder (http://www.benf.org/other/cfr/)
+4. Run `./tools/unix/decompile.sh`.
+A folder named 'decompiled' should be created
+5. Run `./tools/unix/patch.sh` to automatically apply the diff files to the contents of 'decompiled'
+6. Compile and pack a playable jar with `./tools/unix/compile.sh`. the modded jar is in `./compiled/desktop-1.0-modded.jar`
+7. Run it in the main folder of this repro with `java -jar ./compiled/desktop-1.0.jar`

+## Toolchain Information ##
+### Toolchain Requirements ###
+Java 8+

+### Compiler Instructions: ###
+- Every file you modify is automaticaly compiled and inserted into the new jar

+### Decompiler Instructions: ###
+1. Make a copy of `desktop-1.0.jar` from your Slay the Spire Steam folder in `./compiled` (create the folder if, not there already)
+2. Get `cfr_0_124.jar` and put it in the tools folder (http://www.benf.org/other/cfr/)
+3. Run `./tools/unix/decompile.sh`.
+A folder named 'decompiled' should be created
+4. (OPTIONAL) Run` to automatically apply the diff files to the contents of 'decompiled'

+### Create Diff Instruction ###
+1. Run `./tools/unix/prepare_diff.sh` NOTE: This has only to be done once for every game version
+1. Run `./tools/unix/diff.sh`

 ## Mod Package Structure ##
 ```